aaronpeters/hillpsychiatry.nl/posts/crux-api-wishlist.md

 Device?

-## 3. More Metrics

-Currently: FCP, FID
-In dataset, not exposed: TTFB
-Per the Pagespeed v6 changes: LCP, TBT, CLS

-## 4. Percentiles
+## 4. One Day Rolling Window

-50, 75, 90 and 95 (10 and 25 are nice to have)
+Current 30 day window has the problem that CRuX is not useful for seeing impact of changes to the site.

-## 5. Count / confidence
+## 5. Count

 Number of measurements
+Not likely to be exposed because this makes data public about # pageviews and I assume Google does not want to do that.

-## 6. Stable versions
+## 6. Stable Versions

-Don't change the P90 to P75 just like that !
+Don't change the P90 to P75 just like that (Nov 2 2019)
 Change log + Announcements